P. M. Forni: Publications

 In 2002, Forni published the best-seller Choosing Civility: The Twenty-Five Rules of Considerate Conduct.
 Since then the book has acquired the status of a little classic within the American civility movement.
 His second book on civility, The Civility Solution: What to Do When People Are Rude (2008) provides examples on how to respond effectively and civilly in different day-to-day rude encounters.
 He contributed to a chapter on ethics and international protocol in the Convention Industry Council International Manual (2005).
 His article "The Other Side of Civility" appeared in the November 2005 issue of the Johns Hopkins magazine.
 "Why Civility Means Business: A Memo to the B-School Dean (Cc: the CEO)" was published in the Spring/Summer 2011 issue of One, the magazine of the Johns Hopkins Carey Business School.
 In 2009 the Association of Image Consultants International awarded him the Image Makers Merit of Industry Excellence Bravo Award, which counts among its past awardees Oprah Winfrey, Michael Bloomberg, and Target Stores.

 Initiatives

-Forni's work has inspired civility-based initiatives around the United States, such as those in Duluth, MN, Cleveland Heights, OH, Howard County, MD, Hershey, PA, Oshkosh, WI, and Lake Charles LA.
+Forni's work has inspired civility-based initiatives around the United States, such as those in Duluth, MN, Cleveland Heights, OH, Howard County, MD, Hershey, Pennsylvania, Oshkosh, Wisconsin, and Lake Charles, Louisiana.
 Among the academic institutions which selected Choosing Civility for their common reading programs are Grand Rapids Community College, Lynn University, Occidental College, Southern Utah University, Muskingum University, the University of West Georgia, Frank Phillips College, Spelman College and Monroe Community College.